SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/BASICS/README.md

 &ensp; Cursors automatically close when all documents in the result set have been retrieved or after 10 minutes of inactivity.
 However, in some cases, you may want to manually close a cursor: ``cursor.close();``.

 ### Retryable Reads / Writes
+&ensp; They are an essential feature in MongoDB that provides the ability to automatically retry certain read and write operations, ensuring data consistency and improving the fault tolerance of your applications.
+This feature is especially useful in case of transient network errors or replica set elections that may cause operations to fail temporarily.
+* **retryable reads** allow MongoDB to automatically retry eligible read operations if they fail due to a transient error.
+This ensures that the application can continue to perform read operations seamlessly without throwing errors at users due to temporary issues.
+  + Examples include: ``find(), aggregate(), distinct()``
+* **retryable writes** allow MongoDB to automatically retry specific write operations that fail due to transient errors.
+This helps maintain data consistency and reduces the chances of data loss or duplicate writes.
+  + Examples include: ``insertOne(), updateOne(), deleteOne(), findOneAndUpdate()``

 ## <a name="operators"></a>📖 Query Operators